-The main idea is then to apply Leibniz's formula to compute this determinant.
-Doing so will express $\delta$ as a polynomial function of the entries of the matrices $M$ and $\theta^{-1} X_\tau X_0\tp X_0 X_\tau\tp$ plus many higher order terms.
+\end{myprop} The main idea is then to apply Leibniz's formula to compute this determinant.
+In doing so we will express $\delta$ as a polynomial function of the entries of the matrices $M$ and $\theta^{-1} X_\tau X_0\tp X_0 X_\tau\tp$ plus many higher order terms.
 After estimating the terms in this polynomial, it can be shown that the asymptotic normality of the ratio $\delta$ eventually follows from the asymptotic normality of the $n$-th diagonal entry $M$.
-Specifically, as shown in the proof of Theorem \ref{theorem - CLT}, to establish the CLT, it suffices to (a) show
+This argument is carried out in the proof of Theorem~\ref{theorem - CLT}.
+More specifically, we establish the CLT, it suffices to (a) show that

-then (b) establish a uniform bound of sufficient sharpness on the off-diagonals of $M$, and (c) identify the limits in probability of the entries of $\theta^{-1} X_\tau X_0\tp X_0 X_\tau\tp$.
-From this, it is clear that $M$ and hence the resolvents $R$ and $Q^{-1}$ appearing in the definition of $M$ are the central objects of our analysis.
-To deal with the expression \eqref{equation - definition of M}, we first construct an approximation to $M$ in Proposition \ref{proposition - M} that preserves its asymptotic distribution.
+then (b) establish a bound of sufficient sharpness on the off-diagonals of $M$, and (c) identify the limits in probability of the matrix $\theta^{-1} X_\tau X_0\tp X_0 X_\tau\tp$.
+It is clear that the matrix $M$ and the resolvents $R$ and $Q^{-1}$ appearing in the definition of $M$ are the central objects of our analysis.
+The following proposition provides an asymptotic approximation to $M$ suited to our purpose. \begin{myprop}{3} Define the matrices